yonghoonjeon/HealthGenie/README.md

 ### Signin user account
 (http://127.0.0.1:8000/pha/signin)

-### import data
+### Import data

-for food data,
+For food data,
 you have to import directly pha_food.csv file in staticfiles directory

+First, please go to data_generating directory.
-please run the below codes line by line (it will takes some time when creating meal_time)
+And then run the below codes line by line (it will takes some time when creating meal_time)
 ```shell
 python .\data_pha_user.py
 python .\data_w_tracking.py